MicrosoftDocs/entra-docs/docs/identity/monitoring-health/recommendation-migrate-to-microsoft-graph-api.md

 ---
 title: Recommendation to migrate to Microsoft Graph API
-description: Learn about the Microsoft Entra recommendation to migrate from Azure Active Directory APIs to Microsoft Graph APIs
+description: Learn about the Microsoft Entra recommendation to migrate from Azure Active Directory Graph APIs to Microsoft Graph APIs
 author: shlipsey3
 manager: amycolannino
 ms.service: entra-id